VladMinzatu/performance-handbook/tools_overview/03_perf_tracing_and_profiling.md

-# Low-Level Tracing and Profiling Tools
+# perf tracing and profiling

 These tools provide fine-grained details about system behavior — from CPU cycles and function calls to system calls and library usage.
 They're essential for debugging performance issues, understanding application behavior, and profiling workloads.